hc-digilab/hc-version-txt/readme.md

 # Version txt
-A node module which generates a txt file in your distribution directory to verify a deployment onto a server is successful.
+A node module which generates a txt file in your distribution directory which in turn gets deployed to your server and could then be viewed e.g yourdomain.com/version.txt this will then allow you to verify your deployment onto a server.

 # Prerequisites
 - node version >= 4.4.6